LucianoBarrera/api-gateway/README.md

 - `jq` command-line JSON processor (for formatted output)

 The test script will automatically wait for services to be ready and provide detailed output for each test case.

+## Security Considerations

+### Environment Variables and Secrets

+**For this demo/toy project:**
+- The `.env` file is tracked in the repository for easy setup and demonstration purposes
+- This allows developers to quickly get started without manual configuration

+**For production environments:**
+- **Never commit `.env` files to version control**
+- Use environment variables, secrets management systems (AWS Secrets Manager, HashiCorp Vault, etc.)
+- Implement proper access controls and encryption for sensitive data
+- Consider using configuration management tools for different environments
+- Use CI/CD pipelines to inject environment variables securely

+### Best Practices for Production

+1. **Environment Variables**: Use system environment variables or container orchestration secrets
+2. **Secrets Management**: Implement proper secrets management for API keys, database credentials, etc.
+3. **Access Control**: Ensure only authorized personnel can access sensitive configuration
+4. **Audit Logging**: Log access to sensitive configuration data
+5. **Regular Rotation**: Implement regular rotation of API keys and secrets